 - Check out my board of math activities and games.

 Another way to build math fluency is through teaching “mental math”.
 Mental math is the ability to think of and solve a problem quickly and independently.
 Mental math takes a lot of practice.
 In a sense, being able to complete math problems mentally demonstrates math fluency.
 Children must understand a concept well to be able to solve it mentally.
-Incorporating mental math into your day helps build fluency so that math is solved automatically and with ease.
+Incorporating mental math into your day helps build fluency and children solve math problems automatically and with ease.

 Ideas for Building Mental Math Skills